-The Flash star Ezra Miller arrested again in Hawaii
+Fantastic Beasts star Ezra Miller arrested for second time in two months

+Ezra Miller: Fantastic Beasts star arrested for second time in two months in Hawaii

-The actor was charged with second degree assault after throwing a chair at a woman.
+Actor was charged with second-degree assault after allegedly throwing a chair at a woman

-Ezra Miller was arrested in Hawaii for the second time in recent weeks and charged with second-degree assault after allegedly throwing a chair at a woman.
+Ezra Miller has been arrested in Hawaii for the second time in recent weeks and charged with second-degree assault after allegedly throwing a chair at a woman.

 Hawaii Island police responded to an incident at a Pahoa home early Tuesday (19 April) morning and arrested Miller.